gr2m/create-or-update-pull-request-action/README.md

 4. Pushes the local changes to remote using the branch configured in the `branch` input.
 5. Creates a pull request using the `title` and `body` inputs.
 If a pull request exists for the branch, it's checked out locally, rebased with `-XTheirs` and pushed with `--force` to update the pull request with the new changes.

+The actions outputs following properties:

+ - `pull-request-number` - number of created/updated PR.
+Not set if result is `unchanged`.
+ - `result` - `created`, `updated` or `unchanged` based if the PR was created, updated or if there were no local changes.

 The action is written in JavaScript.
 [Learn how to create your own](https://help.github.com/en/articles/creating-a-javascript-action).

 ## Who is using it